 Unless you’re a pro climber, you can only climb during the summer season.
 The huts normally open on Yoshida trail on July 1st, but by July 10th they’re definitely open.
-And the remain open until September 10.
+And they remain open until September 10.
 So climb sometime between then.

 Do I Need A Guide When Climbing Mount Fuji?

 Personally, I think not.
 There is a VERY clear path, regardless of which route you take.
 You simply follow the stream of people from the bottom, to the top, and back again.
-Guides are hugely expensive in Japan, and for Fuji they’re completely unnecessary.
-During the climbing season of July and August there are literally hundreds (if not thousands) of people on the trail, you can ask anyone at any point should you have any doubts.
+Guides are hugely expensive in Japan, and for Mount Fuji they’re completely unnecessary.
+During the climbing season of July and August, there are literally hundreds (if not thousands) of people on the trail, you can ask anyone at any point should you have any doubts.